-Recently a public health professional in California contacted Fair Start Movement to discuss the impact of family planning on the lives of children.
+Recently a public health professional in California contacted Having Kids to discuss the impact of family planning on the lives of children.
 This is what they had to say.

 As a public health professional working for the City and County of San Francisco, I am passionate about improving outcomes for at-risk youth and families.
 Over the years, I have contributed to the evidence-base on what works in mental health and behavioral health care.
 My greatest interest lies in prevention work, intervening early enough in life to ensure that children get the love and support they need to thrive and become healthy adults.
 It’s a passion that pervades my personal life, as I plan to foster and adopt my first child – a decision I’ve made for ethical reasons and one that reflects caring for those in need rather than creating new need.